 that a number was found.
 Such detailed reporting would be too much

-work for just do-iterate, but if we already had an
+, but if we already had an

-identify function that describes common syntactic elements,
+function that describes common syntactic elements,

 then we'd use it.
 Suppose that we do have such a function, in its own